 What if I don’t know what I want to do next summer?

 If you’re still undecided about what area of law you’d like to practice in or what you would like to do next summer, that’s ok!
-Take advantage of opportunities to learn about different career paths, and talk with the CDO or Dean Dimock for help deciding what career path you would like to take.
+Take advantage of opportunities to learn about different career paths, and talk with the CDO for help deciding what career path you would like to take.
 Your first summer is a great chance to try out a field of law and to learn more about your own career preferences.

 I accepted a job offer.
 What are my next steps?

 Congratulations!
-Please email Dean Dimock to let us know where you will be working, the dates, and confirm that the position is unpaid and not for school credit.
+Please email Dean Rogers to let us know where you will be working, the dates, and confirm that the position is unpaid and not for school credit.
 We will follow up toward the end of spring semester with information about how to get set up in the payroll to receive your stipend.

 Can I use my stipend for an unpaid internship during the school year?